Meka-tech/synkd/README.md

 There's instant transmission of data using sockets.
 Data such as when a user sends a message, a user receives a message, a user is typing ,a user receives a notification and when a user updates their profile

 \*Dexie database
-Using Dexie for local storage for storin data such as messages ‚un sent messages , user data and user friends data.
+Using Dexie for local storage for storing data such as messages ‚un sent messages , profile data of user and user friends.

 \*Redux for state management and caching temporary data